 With support from a three-year grant, Kelley School Assistant Professor of Operations Management Amrou Awaysheh is leveraging big data to help manufacturers across the globe save energy and money.

-The IU Kelley School of Business on the IUPUI campus welcomes three new faculty members this fall.
+The IU Kelley School of Business on the IUPUI campus welcomes two new faculty members this fall.

 Julie Manning Magid, professor of business law at the Kelley School of Business on the IUPUI campus, has been named editor-in-chief of the American Business Law Journal, the discipline’s most prestigious peer-reviewed publication.